We had a pretty good summer, with few cases of this contagious cough, but definitely saw our share at the end of the summer! So what is Kennel Cough?

 Glucosamine alone has little effect; its success is improved by being mixed with chondroitin.
 Additional remedies, such as Devil's Claw, also reduce the pain of arthritis.
 Because Devil's Claw works faster than most supplements (having some effect within 2 weeks, instead of 6 weeks such as glucosamine and chondroitin alone), we recommend Flexadin supplements.

-Omega 3 fatty acids (aka fish oils) are more potent the more specific they are.
+Omega 3 fatty acids (aka fish oils) are one of our favourites (and the cats love them too!)
 We are looking for 66 mg/kg dose of EPA or DHA fatty acids.
 If the bottle doesn't show the breakdown of the fatty acids, find one that does.
-It was found that liquids are 1/3 more effective than capsules.
+You'll need a liquid for dosing cats!
 These take weeks to months to show benefits, so don’t give up too early.
 That said, they do not work for every patient; studies show anywhere from 50% to 75% of cases respond, even at correct doses.

 Other supplements that have been found to help include Green-lipped mussels, CBD, and turmeric, but remember that no one controls quality of supplements and little is known about dosing.
 Please discuss any product with your vet; they will be able to advise you about amounts and risks.